facebookresearch/minimax/README.md

 ## 🐢 Why `minimax`?

 Unsupervised Environment Design (UED) is a promising approach to generating autocurricula for training robust deep reinforcement learning (RL) agents.
 However, existing implementations of common baselines require excessive amounts of compute.
 In some cases, experiments can require more than a week to complete using V100 GPUs. **This long turn-around slows the rate of research progress in autocuriculum methods**. `minimax` provides fast, [JAX-based](https://github.com/google/jax) implementations of key UED baselines, which are based on the concept of _minimax_ regret.
-By making use of fully-tensorized environment implementations, `minimax` baselines are are fully-jittable and thus take total advantage of the hardware acceleration offered by JAX.
-In timing studies done on V100 GPUs and Xeon E5-2698 v4 CPUs, we find `minimax` baselines can run **over 100x faster than the previous reference implementations** on the same single-GPU hardware, like those in [facebookresearch/dcd](https://github.com/facebookresearch/dcd).
+By making use of fully-tensorized environment implementations, `minimax` baselines are fully-jittable and thus take full advantage of the hardware acceleration offered by JAX.
+In timing studies done on V100 GPUs and Xeon E5-2698 v4 CPUs, we find `minimax` baselines can run **over 100x faster than previous reference implementations**, like those in [facebookresearch/dcd](https://github.com/facebookresearch/dcd).

 All autocurriculum algorithms implemented in `minimax` also support multi-device training, which can be activated through a [single command line flag](#multi-device-training).
 Using multiple devices for training can lead to further speed ups and allows scaling these autocurriculum methods to much larger batch sizes.